PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 ![site-apps](../images/blog/array/1-41-0-site-apps.gif)

 We're testing a new big (beta) thing: site apps.
-You need to **manually opt in** to enable this feature and, once you do, PostHog will be able to inject code onto your website through `posthog-js`.
-We've put together [a tutorial that explains how to make a site app](/tutorials/build-site-app).
+You need to **manually opt in** to enable this feature by configuring your `posthog-js` initialization to include `opt_in_site_apps: true`.
+Once you do, PostHog will be able to inject code onto your website through `posthog-js`.
+We've put together [a tutorial that explains how to make a site app](/tutorials/build-site-app) if you're interested.

-This can be useful for a number of potential tasks, such as displaying feedback forms, posting service update banners, or making it rain pineapples.
-No, we're not really sure why we made the last one.
+Site apps can be useful for a number of potential tasks, such as displaying feedback forms, posting service update banners, or making it rain pineapples.
+No, we're not really sure why we made the last one either.

 ### Other improvements & fixes